1.1 In these Terms and Conditions the following expressions shall, unless the context requires otherwise, have the meaning set out below:

 5.1.1 promote the code and registration with the Fundraising Regulator so as to foster public confidence in fundraising and to make registration an important part of that confidence;

 5.1.2 include details of all organisations registered with the FR on our website;

 5.1.3 offer guidance and support relating to good fundraising practice and complaints management;

-5.1.4 consult stakeholders on proposals to revise or change the Code, the Fundraising Promise or these Terms & Conditions;
+5.1.4 consult stakeholders on proposals to revise or change the code, the Fundraising Promise or these Terms and Conditions;

 5.1.5 operate (or procure the operation of) a Fundraising Preference Service to ensure that individuals who do not wish to receive specific types of fundraising communication can communicate their preferences to fundraising organisations;

 5.1.6 publish an annual report on our work, our income and expenditure, our casework and the issues we encountered which we believe should be reported;

 5.1.7 to the extent that our funds permit, to carry out or commission research into fundraising methods, practices, trends and other matters of interest to the public and to organisations raising funds for good causes and to disseminate the results of that research.

 6. Use of the Fundraising Badge